 Peter Tchaikovsky – outstanding Russian composer

 Tchaikovsky became a famous and successful composer.
 But he did not live a happy or exciting life.
 He was very shy and lived alone.
 Every day he stayed home and wrote music.
 He was often unhappy.
-He was afraid of many things.
-He was afraid to die.
-He was also afraid his head would fall off his shoulders.
+By the way, he was afraid of many things.
+The composer was afraid to die.
+Also he was afraid his head would fall off his shoulders.
 This was a problem when he conducted music.
 So he sometimes held his head with his left hand and conducted with his right hand.

 The most famous ballet in the world, a symbol of an era, failed.
 Only after the death of the composer ballet Swan Lake has become popular.

 In 1876, Tchaikovsky received a letter from a mysterious rich widow.
 Her name was Madame von Meek.
 She said she loved his music and offered to send him money every year.
 There was one condition.
 They must never meet.
 Tchaikovsky agreed.
-They wrote to each other for 14 years.
+They had been corresponding for 14 years.
 Then Madame von Meek suddenly stopped writing.
 Tchaikovsky was very hurt.
-When he died three years later, he said her name.

 In 1890, German inventor Julius Block made a short recording by phonoautograph.
 Before recording Block asked the composer to play the piano, or at least say something.
 He refused, saying: “I am a bad pianist and my voice is raspy.
 Why perpetuate it?”

-Tchaikovsky said that he was touched when Leo Tolstoy sitting next to him in the hall and listening to the Andante of his quartet, burst into tears.
+Tchaikovsky said that he was touched when Leo Tolstoy burst into tears while sitting next to him in the hall and listening to the Andante of his quartet.

-Tchaikovsky died after he drank contaminated water on November 6, 1893.
+Tchaikovsky died from cholera on November 6, 1893, after he drank contaminated water.
 He was 53.
 Some people say he drank it by accident.
 Others say he drank the water to kill himself.